Ioan Andone: First trophies with Dinamo

 Andone started his coaching career in 1993 at Sportul Studențesc, a club he would coach on three other occasions.
 He coached Universitatea Cluj, Petrolul Ploiești, Farul Constanța, FC Brașov and Bihor Oradea before arriving in March 2003 at Dinamo București.
-With The Red Dogs, Andone won the first trophies of his coaching career, consisting of a Divizia A title, three Cupa României and one Supercupa României.
-At Dinamo he also made his first European performances, beginning with the elimination of Shakhtar Donetsk in the 2003–04 UEFA Cup.
-In the 2005–06 edition of the same competition, they eliminated Omonia Nicosia and Everton, managing a historical 5–2 win on aggregate against the latter, reaching the group stage.
-There, the campaign ended, but they still managed to earn a 1–0 victory against title holders CSKA Moscow.
-He would go on to have two more spells at Dinamo but without winning any trophies.
+With The Red Dogs, Andone won the first trophies of his coaching career.
+The first one was the 2002–03 Cupa României, following a 1–0 victory against Național București in the final, courtesy of a goal scored by Iulian Tameș.
+Subsequently, he led the team to win The Double in the 2003–04 season by having the championship's best offence with 71 goals scored of which 37 were netted by the prolific "N&D" striking duo composed of Claudiu Niculescu and Ionel Dănciulescu.
+The Cupa României was won after a 2–1 win over Oțelul Galați in the final.
+Andone led the club to win another Cupa României in the 2004–05 season, after defeating Farul Constanța 1–0, thanks to a goal netted by Ștefan Grigorie.
+Subsequently, he helped Dinamo win its first Supercupa României in 2005 by earning a 3–2 victory against rivals Steaua București.
+At Dinamo, Andone also made his first European achievements, beginning with the elimination of Shakhtar Donetsk in the 2003–04 UEFA Cup.
+In the 2005–06 edition of the same competition, he guided them to eliminate Omonia Nicosia and Everton, managing a historical 5–2 win on aggregate against the latter, reaching the group stage.
+There, the campaign ended, but Dinamo still managed to earn a 1–0 victory against title holders CSKA Moscow.